jongalloway/Damselfly/README.md

     * Synchronise images from server basket select to local filesystem for editing
     * Other integrations coming in future
 * Runs on Windows, Linux and OSX, and in Docker.
-* Built with Microsoft .Net 6 and Blazor Server.
+* Built with Microsoft .Net 6, Blazor Server and EFCore 6.

 ## Want to Support Damselfly?